nanodesigns/nanosupport/readme.txt

 * [Google+](https://google.com/+Nanodesignsbd)

 == Installation ==

 = Automatic Installation =

 1. In WordPress Plugins page, search for NanoSupport
 2. Install and activate the plugin
-3. Get to the plugin\'s 'Settings' page, and set up the plugin as your choice
+3. Get to the plugin's 'Settings' page, and set up the plugin as your choice
 4. Wait for your first ticket

 = Manual Installation =